-If the request is awaiting a response from the patient, you can move the request from the group or individual inbox and it will remain in the Awaiting Response inbox from where it can be completed if no patient response is received.
+If the request is awaiting a response from the patient, you can move the request from the group or individual inbox and it will remain in the Awaiting Response inbox.
+From here, it can be completed if no patient response is received.

 The Completed Inbox

-The completed inbox shows all patient requests that have been completed and can be accessed from your list of inboxes.
+The Completed Inbox shows all patient requests that have been completed.
+It can be accessed from your list of inboxes.